fatimardlb/EnrichProt/README.md

 In order to detect changing proteins in the condition of interest, a **Welch's two-sample t-test** followed by a multiple testing correction is performed by **FDR**.
 A simple **annotation** of proteins using Gene Ontology is also performed.

-#### Input
+### Input:

-EnrichProt receives a file containing identified UniProt IDs (1st column) and the different values for each feature in each of the samples under study.
-To study the influence of the number of peptides, a column containing this value is required.
-Likewise, the two groups under study with their column positions are needed together with the threshold values of the parameters to evaluate (p-value, fold change and number of peptides).
-Additionally, the user can choose between calculating the fold change or the log2(fold change).
-Finally, EnrichProt returns the original input matrix where calculated statistical parameters (t-statistic, fold change, p-value and adjusted p-value by FDR) and protein annotations are added (Figure 7).
-Multiple graphics are also generated (Supplementary Figure 9).
-The same results are also provided for detected proteins with each selected fold change if several values have been chosen.
++ EnrichProt receives a file containing identified UniProt IDs (1st column) and the different values for each feature in each of the samples under study.
++ To study the influence of the number of peptides, a column containing this value is required.
++ The two groups under study with their column positions are needed together with the threshold values of the parameters to evaluate (p-value, fold change and number of peptides).
++ The user can choose between calculating the fold change or the log2(fold change).

+### Output:

++ EnrichProt returns the original input matrix where calculated statistical parameters (t-statistic, fold change, p-value and adjusted p-value by FDR) and protein annotations are added.
++ Multiple graphics are generated and the same results are also provided for detected proteins with each selected fold change if several values have been chosen.